Project collaborators

 Mountain chicken threats

-New methods to control the disease are currently being trialled, including solar-powered heated pools for mountain chickens because the fungus cannot survive warmer temperatures; when infected frogs bath in these heated pools they may reduce their infection burden.
+New methods to control the disease are currently being trialed, including solar-powered heated pools for mountain chickens because the fungus cannot survive warmer temperatures; when infected frogs bath in these heated pools they may reduce their infection burden.
 Although historically mountain chickens have been hunted, there is now an understanding that everyone needs to work together to save them from extinction.

 Mountain chicken conservation